shekhargulati/52-technologies-in-2016/03-stanford-corenlp/README.md

 ## Getting Started

-Start by creating a new directory `sentiment-analyzer` at a convenient location on your filesytem.
+Start by creating a new directory `sentiment-analyzer` at a convenient location on your filesystem.
 This directory will house the source code of our application.

 ```bash
 $ mkdir sentiment-analyzer